S365 – Service Level Agreement (SLA)

 All problems and incidents are to be reported to S365 via email or through the client portal.

-S365 must endeavour to provide an Initial and Technical Response to each issue logged with S365 in accordance with the times set out in the table set out at item 1 of this document.
+S365 will endeavour to provide an Initial Response and Technical Response to each issue logged in accordance with the target times set out below.

-Where S365 responds outside of Business Hours to any issue logged under this agreement it may, subject to notifying the Client, charge on a time and materials basis for work conducted outside of Business Hours in response to that issue.
+Where S365 does respond outside of Business Hours, it may — after notifying the Client — charge on a time and materials basis for that work.

-Where S365 attempts to provide an Initial Response or Technical Response and a Client representative is not available to speak with S365 analyst, S365 is taken to have completed the relevant response at the time that S365 attempts to make contact with the Client representative.
+If S365 attempts to contact a Client representative to provide an Initial or Technical Response and the representative is unavailable, S365 is deemed to have fulfilled its response obligation at the time of that contact attempt.

 Item 1: Response Targets